zedr/pycon17-bitcoin/PITCHME.md

  - What stops up from creating our own money? ;) |

 ---
+ > We need to solve three functional problems
+ > 1. How to exchange information anonymously between a disconnected group of people
+ > 2. How to create authentic identities that can collect credit
+ > 3. How to send information directly from one such identity to another, across any distance, in full security

+__*Pieter Hintjens*__, "Hacking the Edges"

+---
 ## What do we need?

  - One or more computers |